Mansitoh/prismamc-tradesystem/README.md

 ## Final Notes
 While this submission might not be 100% polished, I aimed to prioritize clean code, maintainability, and correct architectural decisions.
 I believe this reflects my potential as a developer.

 Although GUI creation is not my strongest suit, I truly enjoy working at the packet level.
-I'm always open to learning new things, and if you give me the opportunity to be part of PrismMC, I promise I will never let you down — whether for this or any future plugin you may need.
+I'm always open to learning new things, and if you give me the opportunity to be part of PrismaMC, I promise I will never let you down — whether for this or any future plugin you may need.

 Thank you very much for reading.
 Sincerely,